LIVING WITH MS FOR 27 YEARS

 Andy said when Meg was first diagnosed with MS, they didn’t know much about the disease, except that there was no cure.

 “Meg has been fortunate in the fact that her symptoms are many, though are not significantly debilitating.
 Having said that, she has many lesions and there has been progression with each MRI she has had.
 We have the constant fear that the next lesion that manifests may introduce a symptom that will the heavily impact her quality of life.”

 “Meg is brave and stoic and I am so proud of her.
 She is more concerned that she will become a burden on her family than for her own health which is ridiculous and breaks my heart.”

 Since Meg’s diagnoses, Andy said he was eager to be involved in the MS Brissie to the Bay as a way to help raise funds and awareness to support other people going through this.

-Last year Andy was the Team Captain of ‘Team Megatron’ with nine team members and over $18,000 raised!
+Last year Andy was the Team Captain of ‘Team Megatron’ with nine team members and he raised over $18,000 alone!
 This year Andy has plans to double the team size AND raise $30,000.

 LIVING WITH MS FOR 13 YEARS

 Hi, my name is Rachel and this is my personal story of living with multiple sclerosis.